xiao-mantou/GamingTweaks/Hardware (general)/Readme.md

 - Go with a IPS panel (yep, even for gaming such as the ASUS ROG PG279Q)
 - See if you get a compromise between HZ, Color and viewing angle
 - Good reviews are coming from professional sites like [prad.de](https://www.prad.de/), [TFT Central](http://www.tftcentral.co.uk/) or [ExpertReviews](https://www.expertreviews.co.uk/accessories/pc-monitors).
 - Make sure that you correctly [calibrate your Monitor](https://www.digitaltrends.com/computing/how-to-calibrate-your-monitor/).
 In case that you can effort a hardware Colorimeter such as the [i1Display Pro](https://www.xrite.com/categories/calibration-profiling/i1display-pro) prefer this instead.

+### Monitor & FPS capping

+Why is capping the FPS important, well there is an detailed answer [here](https://www.blurbusters.com/howto-low-lag-vsync-on/) in short: you should **ALWAYS CAP THE FPS** which results in a smooth stutter and lag-free experience.
+RTSS is more accurate then most (not all) in-game FPS limiter, the nVidia own limiter adds some delay to it and is not recommend to use!

 ### Performance Monitor (perfmon.exe) + Windows Memory Diagnostic (mdsched.exe)